 COOK!: Pour it in the baking pan & cook for about 30 minutes.
 Check once in a while as it comes to the end by inserting a toothpick.
 Take out & let cool for another 30 before removing from pan & devouring.
 Lonnnngg & painful waiting, but worth it!
 Enjoy!

 *Notes: Mine were pretty moist & gooey, but I liked them that way!
-For a firmer brownie, you may want to cook for a little longer :) Also, add any toppings you like!
+For a firmer brownie, you may want to cook for a little longer :) I've also noticed if you place in the fridge to set after cooked & cooled, they firn up a bit but still remain with a soft brownie texture.
+Also, add any toppings you like!
 I keep mine simple, but all to your preference.